-Ask any Seattleite and they’ll agree: one of the things we love most about living here is the easy access to nature and the outdoors.
-We even have the fantastic Washington Trails Association whose website is the ultimate resource for every hiker.
-With the Olympic and Cascade mountain ranges close on either side of our city, it’s not hard to find great hiking options for a sunny day.
+One of the best things about living in Seattle is the easy access to nature and the outdoors.
 And with this list, you won’t have any trouble finding the perfect spot for your next hike.

 In the foothills leading into the Cascade Range, there are some incredible day hike options, including the Coal Creek Trail.
 The 6.0-mile route is relatively flat, and part of a much larger web of trails in the area (including a 1.3-mile extension up to 119th Avenue).
 Be sure to bring a map so you don’t get lost among the many beautifully forested paths.

 Most people know Poo Poo Point for the hilarious name (it is).
 It also happens to be a great launching ground for parasailing fans.
 But if you’re not into the idea of throwing yourself off a mountainside, it makes for an excellent day hike.
 Measuring a respectable 7.2 miles with just under 2000 feet of ascent, it’s a good hike for beginners that offers spectacular views in all directions on a clear day.

 The Mount Si trail is among the most popular for Seattleites; if you’re a hiker in this town, you’ve probably done it at least once.
 The 8-mile trail ascends 3,100 feet to Haystack, where you’ll encounter stunning views of Seattle and the Puget Sound region on a clear day.
 The trail is mostly shaded by trees, making it a good year-round option, but to reach the top you’ll have to be careful (slippery when wet!).